Yacoby/cs-large-practical/doc/README.md

 which can group up simulator state changes.
 Valid options for this are:

 * `PassthroughAggregator` - All state changes are logged
-* `HundredMsAggregator` - At least a hundred ms needs to have passed for a state change to have been logged
+* `HundredMsAggregator` - At least a hundred ms needs to have passed for a state change to be logged

 The second option that can effec the output is the writer itself (`--writer`).
 Valid options are